-Hilton has not yet advised WDC when Hilton will complete construction of the North Intersection improvements.
+Hilton has begun construction of North Intersection improvements to the Queen Kaahumanu Highway.

 • "4.
 Petitioner shall provide its pro rata share for police, park, fire, and solid waste facilities as may be required by and to the satisfaction of the County of Hawaii."